History of timekeeping devices: 14th century

-During the 14th century, striking clocks appeared with increasing frequency in public spaces, first in Italy, slightly later in France and England—between 1371 and 1380, public clocks were introduced in over 70 European cites.
+During the 14th century, striking clocks appeared with increasing frequency in public spaces, first in Italy, slightly later in France and England—between 1371 and 1380, public clocks were introduced in over 70 European cities.
 Salisbury Cathedral clock, dating from about 1386, is one of the oldest working clocks in the world, and may be the oldest; it still has most of its original parts.
 The Wells Cathedral clock, built in 1392, is unique in that it still has its original medieval face.
 Above the clock are figures which hit the bells, and a set of jousting knights who revolve around a track every 15 minutes.